ElectricalGang

 This method is commonly used for large transformers up to 60 MVA.
 This costs more than the other process as in other processes oil and air are handled naturally but thus fans and blowers are used as additional equipment for oil cooling.

 #3.
-Oil Forced Air Forced (OFAF):
+Oil Forced Air Forced (OFAF)

 This method is very similar to Oil Natural Air Natural.
 The same system works when the load across the transformer is low.
 When the load on the transformer increases, the heat also increases.
 This is why it has an alarm set that automatically turns on the pump and fan as the temperature rises.
+This cooling system is used in substations and power stations or where higher-rating transformers are used.

 #4.
-Oil Forced Water Forced (OFWF):
+Oil Forced Water Forced (OFWF)

 This method is exactly the same as Oil Forced Air Force.
 It also has a heat exchanger.
 The heat exchanger is used to separate heat with the help of pressurized water.